 b.
 Low-level Jets

 Low-level jet streams were analyzed using the S-mode PCA methodology outlined in Section 2.2.b.ii on 850 hPa geopotential height fields extracted from Reanalysis data concurrent to outbreak times.
 After individual events were grouped into composites using the procedure explained in Section 2.2, 850 hPa V-component wind fields from those same individual events were grouped and composited to analyze position of low-level jet axes.
-850 hPa V-component wind fields were deemed sufficient for analysis given the climatological orientation of the low-level jet stream from south to north near tornado outbreak regions east of the Rocky Mountains (Blackadar 1957, Uccelini and Johnson 1979, Maddox et al. 1980, Stensrud 1996, Mead and Thompson 2011).
+850 hPa V-component wind fields were deemed sufficient for analysis given the climatological orientation of the low-level jet stream from south to north near tornado outbreak regions east of the Rocky Mountains (Blackadar 1957, Bonner and Paegle 1970, Uccelini and Johnson 1979, Maddox et al. 1980, Stensrud 1996, Mead and Thompson 2011, Weaver et al. 2012).

 Generally, 850 hPa V-component wind maxima are concentrated in the southern and eastern parts of the U.S., just north of the Gulf of Mexico, with a westward trend in position of low-level jet axes with progression from January through April illustrated in Figure 3.18.
 Maxima in V-component wind during tornado outbreaks are observed mainly in the southeastern U.S. in January, but begin to increase in concentration to the west of those regions in February, March, and April.
 These are not unexpected results; low-level jet streams are responsible for transporting warm, moist lower-tropospheric air from maritime tropical sources into inland regions nearer tornado outbreaks (Section 2.2).
 The westward expansion of these low-level jet streams is coincident with the westward migration of tornado maxima in the March-April time frame.